-Academic Rep Elections
+Academic Rep Recruitment

 This is your opportunity to speak up for your education.
 As an Academic Rep you will take an active lead to collect and voice student feedback to help make your University education the best it can be!

-Elections for our Academic Reps take place during March and October.
-Your Department will inform you of the Rep roles up for election and let you know when voting will take place.
-By-elections for vacant positions can take place throughout the year.
+Recruitment for our Academic Reps take place during March and October.
+Your Department will inform you of the Rep roles available and let you know when recruiting will take place.

-How standing works:
+How recruitment works:

 Want to know more about being an Academic Rep?